viorelyo/ExtWatcher/AnalyzeServer/learn/README.md

 ## TODO

-- [ ] Frontend: Add button for accordion
+- [ ] Create modal for Copyright author, more info etc.
 - [ ] Download page for download the extWatcher installer for windows
 - [ ] PDF URL paste and automatic detection
 - [ ] Fill react/ public folder with extWatcher logos / infos